Library – Research

 Looking for Books

 Once you've selected a topic, you'll want to see what kinds of books are available at the Library.
 Check the ACC Library Catalog as part of your strategy.
+Additionally, books can be obtained from many other Texas libraries by using a TexShare card.
+The card, and an information flyer, are both available at ACC library desk.

 Looking for Magazine, Journal, and Newspaper Articles